 As Stage IIIB legislation is tighter for both NOx and PM, retrofit for both these pollutants should be considered but, if it is not possible to retrofit for both pollutants, then just particulate retrofit is acceptable.
 Generally, SCR is needed to significantly reduce NOx emissions and retrofit SCR is more difficult to implement for individual machines.

-For constant speed engines (eg generators) there were no EU Stage IIIB or Stage IV limits set so there is currently a block exception for these types of engine.
-From 2020, these constant speed engines will need to meet EU Stage V emissions standards in the CAZ/CW.
+For constant speed engines (eg generators) there were no EU Stage IIIB or Stage IV limits set.
+From 2020, these constant speed engines need to meet EU Stage V emissions standards in the CAZ/CW.
 This effectively means the use of both a particulate filter and an SCR system.

-The Johnson Matthey range of DPFs are approved for London nrmm LEZ and are registered on the EST scheme.
+The Johnson Matthey range of DPFs are approved for London nrmm LEZ and HS2 and are registered on the EST scheme.

 Download London NRMM LEZ Page Other cities in the UK are looking at the London nrmm LEZ scheme and are considering whether to implement similar requirements.